AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 >
 > This feature is enabled by default.
 To disable it, contact your Customer Success Team.

 Experience Manager Guides uses a paginated API for loading files and folders.
-Instead of loading all content at once, folders load progressively in batches of 50 assets, with additional assets retrieved automatically as you scroll or by selecting **Load More**.
+Instead of loading all content at once, folders load progressively in batches of 50 assets, with additional assets retrieved automatically as you scroll or by selecting **Load more**.

 Sorting is performed server-side, so applying a sort order fetches freshly sorted results rather than reordering data already loaded in the browser.
 Common operations, such as rename, delete, add, and move, no longer reload an entire folder.
 Instead, they update only the affected item or refresh the first page of results.
 Locating a file within the Explorer or Repository is also no longer automatic and must be triggered manually from the context menu.

 The sections below describe how each of these applies for different interfaces, panels, and dialogs.

-### Home Repository Table
+### Home Repository table

 - **Browsing**: Infinite scrolling; the first 50 assets load initially, with **Load more** appended as you scroll.
 Switching folders clears the current list and loads fresh data.
 - **Rename**: In-place; no folder refresh.